MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-delete.md

 ---
 title: Delete a dashboard, report, workbook, dataset, or workspace
-description: Learn how to delete almost anything from Power BI
+description: Learn how to delete almost anything from the Power BI service.
 author: maggiesMSFT
 ms.reviewer: ''